CollegiumAcademicum/collegiumacademicum.de/content/pages/events/westsahara/index.en.md

 <b>10:00 – 11:30 Uhr</b>: Panel discussion on life in the camps

 - For 50 years, a large part of the Sahrawi people have been living in camps in the Algerian desert.
 What is life like there?
 What is the role of women in the construction and administration of the camps?
 Why is climate justice a central concept in the Sahrawi resistance?
-Sahrawi activists from the camps will report on these issues and discuss them with us.
+**Najla Mohamedlamin Salma, Asria Mohamed und Taleb Brahim Sidimohamed** will report on these issues and discuss them with us.

 <b>11:30 – 13:00</b>: The role of the media – an insight

 - From the Moroccan media blockade to the inadequate international and German reporting to the self-empowerment of Sahrawi media from the occupied territories, the camps and the diaspora, the role of the media permeates all levels of resistance and occupation.
-We will gain insights and input on various aspects, with the opportunity to discuss the role of the German media afterwards.
+We will gain insights and input on various aspects, with the opportunity to discuss the role of the German media afterwards (**with contributions from Sahrawi Voice, Equipe Media, Nanna Maarouf, Jörg Tidien and others**).

 <b>13:00-14:00</b>: Joint lunch and official end